Married But In Love With Someone Else?

 Married But In Love With Another/Someone Else

-Within a couple years, if not before, you’ll discover that the Cinderella or Price Charming you’re in love with isn’t quite as wonderful or perfect as you think.
+Within a couple of years, if not before, you’ll discover that the Cinderella or Prince Charming you’re in love with isn’t quite as wonderful or perfect as you think.

-In the ecstasy of new love people overlook flaws, quirks, and problems in the other or in the relationship.
+In the ecstasy of new love, people overlook flaws, quirks, and problems in the other or the relationship.
 When that emotion evolves, as it must and will, you’ll start to be bothered by things that never bothered you before.
 You will discover that Cinderella and Prince Charming exist only in fairy tales.
-All the rest of us are flawed and at times hard to live with.
+The rest of us are flawed and, at times, hard to live with.
 (See the article, “How Long Do Affairs Last?”)

-Repeatedly, those who left their spouses for a remarkable love come to me after a few years and say they wish they could do it all over again.
+Repeatedly, those who left their spouses for a great love come to me after a few years and say they wish they could do it all over again.

 This time they wouldn’t abandon their marriage but would figure a way to work out their marriage problems.
 They would not expect their children NOT to be negatively affected by the divorce.

-They would look deeper into their hearts to see that their beliefs and values are part of their very identity and realize that to live in contradiction to them would lead them to become someone quite different than they were.
-They would admit that there is never a “happily ever after” and that leaving one relationship for another is trading one set of problems for another.
+They would look deeper into their hearts to see that their beliefs and values are part of their very identity and realize that to live in contradiction to them would lead them to become someone entirely different than they were.
+Those people would admit that there is never a “happily ever after” and that leaving one relationship for another is trading one set of problems for another.

 In short, they would have stayed in the first marriage and done all they could to make it work.

-Though logic doesn’t reign for you at this moment, please attempt to silence your emotions temporarily to see past the feelings into your future.
-What do you honestly, at the deepest level of your being, expect it to be ten years from now if you abandon your marriage, maybe destroy another in the process (if your lover is married as well), and violate your core beliefs?
+Though logic doesn’t reign for you at this moment, please attempt to silence your emotions temporarily.
+Momentarily see past your feelings into your future.
+At the deepest level of your being, what do you honestly expect it to be ten years from now if you abandon your marriage, maybe destroy another in the process (if your lover is married as well), and violate your core beliefs?

-There are four potential paths you could pursue if you are married but in love with somebody else.
-And, there are two likely results that will come based on which path you choose.
+You can pursue four potential paths if you are married but in love with somebody else.
+And two likely results will come based on which direction you choose.

-I also spoke about how to view the situation.
-You need to view it in a 10-10-10 manner, which means you need think about how much your decision is going to affect you not in just in 10 days, but in 10 months, and even in 10 years.
-And I talked about how your decision would affect your lover, your spouse, your kids, and many other things.
+You need to view it in a 10-10-10 manner, which means you need to think about how much your decision will affect you not in just in 10 days, but 10 months, and even in 10 years.
+Your decision will affect your lover, spouse, kids, and many other things.

-In that particular video, I mentioned that I had been in a passionate, deeply “madly in love” relationship with another woman when I was married.
-As a matter of fact, I went so far as to divorce my wife to be with the other woman.
-I did not come back and ask my wife to take me back until three years later, and we’ve been remarried now for quite a number of years.
+If you didn’t know, I was once involved in a passionate, “madly in love” relationship with another woman when I was married.
+I decided to divorce my wife to be with the other woman.
+I did not come back and ask my wife to take me back until three years later, and we’ve been remarried now for several years.

-People thought, if it was up to me, I’d still be with the lover.
+People thought, if it were up to me, I’d still be with the lover.

 And you know what?
-I think it’s a reasonable question, a reasonable objection to think about.
-Because, you see, back in those days, when I was, “madly in love” with the other woman I felt intense emotions:
+I think it’s a reasonable question, a reasonable objection to think through.
+Because you see, back in those days, when I was “madly in love” with the other woman, I felt intense emotions:

-- Nobody ever understood me like she did
+- Nobody ever understood me as she did

 - I never had the degree of passion toward another person that I had toward her